draftbit/avatar-generator/README.md

 > Note that the first time you get set up you'll need to run `npx patch-package`
 > to fix an error with one of `avatar-generator`'s dependencies.

+## Why

+- We were exploring Reason/Rescript
+- We wanted to put together an inclusive avatar generator for placeholders and profile photos